 Money in your Venmo account is made up of any payments that you’ve received from friends that you have neither spent, sent, nor transferred to your bank account.
-You can see how much money is in your account by going to your profile page, or by tapping the "☰" icon at the top of the app.
+On the web, you can see how much money is in your account by going to your profile page.

 If you have access to a balance, you can use the money in your account to make payments to friends.
 You can also use Venmo at checkout on authorized merchants’ apps or mobile websites.
 Some merchants also allow purchases using Venmo QR codes at their in-store checkout.
 Some Venmo users also have a Venmo Debit Card, which can be used anywhere in the U.S. where Mastercard is accepted.
 Venmo should not otherwise be used to complete purchases, unless explicitly authorized by Venmo.